pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/spectrum.rst

 data such as spectral response and spectral irradiance.
-Two separate examples demonstrating the application of four pvlib-python spectral mismatch models are also available: :ref:`sphx_glr_gallery_spectrum_spectral_factor.py` and Ref.
-[1]_, the latter of which also contains downloadable spectral response and spectral irradiance data.
+Two separate examples demonstrating the application of four pvlib-python spectral mismatch models are also available: :ref:`sphx_glr_gallery_spectrum_spectral_factor.py` and Reference [1]_, the latter of which also contains downloadable spectral response and spectral irradiance data.
 On this page, a comparison of all models available in pvlib-python is presented.
 An extended review of a wider range of models available in the published literature may be found in Reference [2]_.